Red Wine

 Seasonality

-Harvest occurs in autumn; most wines are released 1-3 years after vintage
+Harvest occurs in September-October; wines are typically released 1-3 years after vintage

 Best Months